Vietnam.vn - Nền tảng quảng bá Việt Nam

 Yen loses value after earthquake in Japan

-The Japanese currency hit a two-week low of 144 yen per dollar on Thursday, down about 3 yen, reversing previous gains in the wake of the disaster.
+The Japanese currency hit a two-week low of 144 yen per dollar on Thursday, down about 3 yen, reversing previous gains after the disaster.

-Or after the March 11, 2011 earthquake and tsunami, the exchange rate was 76 yen to the dollar.
-This development prompted the G7 to intervene to stop the currency's rise.
+Or after the March 11, 2011, earthquake and tsunami, the exchange rate was 76 yen to the dollar.
+This development prompted the G7 to coordinate intervention to stop the currency's rise.
 Seven months later, the Japanese currency returned to 75 yen to the dollar.
-In addition, events that increase geopolitical tensions, such as the September 11 attacks or North Korea's missile launch, also cause the yen to rise in value due to speculation.
+In addition, events that increased geopolitical tensions, such as the September 11 attacks or North Korea's missile launch, also caused the yen to appreciate due to speculation.

-In addition, the yen’s appeal as a safe haven has been waning lately, as seen in the Ukraine crisis in February 2022.
-Instead of rising, the currency has weakened as traders focused on the impact of rising raw material prices on Japan’s trade balance.
+In addition, the yen’s safe-haven appeal has been waning lately, as seen in the Ukraine crisis in February 2022.
+Instead of rising, the currency weakened as traders focused on the impact of rising commodity prices on Japan’s trade balance.

 Some yen bills photographed in Tokyo.
 Photo: Reuters